bcgov/ai-code-context/README.md

 ## 🎯 Purpose & Context Engineering

-These scripts implement **practical context engineering** for AI-assisted software development, directly addressing the research question from ["Context Engineering 2.0"](https://arxiv.org/abs/2510.26493): *"How can machines better understand our situations and purposes?"*
+These scripts implement an approach to sharing code context with LLMs.
+This is a type of **practical context engineering** for AI-assisted software development, directly addressing the research question from ["Context Engineering 2.0"](https://arxiv.org/abs/2510.26493): *"How can machines better understand our situations and purposes?"*

 ### Why Context Engineering Matters